moonpiedumplings/moonpiedumplings.github.io/projects/build-server-4/index.md

 [Gitops](https://en.wikipedia.org/wiki/DevOps#GitOps) is a principle of software deployment, where the deployment infrastructure, services, and configuration, are stored in git — hence the name, Git Operations.

-There are several ways to do Gitops on Kubernetes, but the core challenge I am encountering, is that some Gitops software must be deployed to Kubernetes in order to manage the cluster, but you cannot use that sotware to deploy itself.
+There are several ways to do Gitops on Kubernetes, but the core challenge I am encountering, is that some Gitops software must be deployed to Kubernetes in order to manage the cluster, but you cannot use that software to deploy itself.

 What likely happens is that after you deploy the software to the cluster, then it records itself and adds itself to the state, but I have to ensure this works properly.

-Or maybe the GitOps software stays outside of the configuration, eternally untracked, but still self updating?
+Or maybe the GitOps software stays outside the configuration, eternally untracked, but still self updating?

 I still haven't selected a GitOps software, but I am looking at:

 * ArgoCD
 * FluxCD
   - [Simple enough to bootsrap](https://fluxcd.io/flux/get-started/)
-  - bootstraps itself from github repo
+  - bootstraps itself from Github repo
 * Fleet (made by SUSE, just like k3s, RKE2, rancher, and longhorn)

 After thinking about it, I can't find a way to deploy a cluster and the CI/CD software at once, in such a way that it provisions itself.
 Many deployment methods simply abstract deploying the CI/CD software afterwards.